joannaarreola/SQL/Layoffs Project/Layoffs.md

 ```
 **C. Update the country column**
 - Remove any trailing periods for companies in the United states
-- Only the United states value appeared to have this issue across all columns
+- Other columns and vaues in the country column were checked, but only the United states value appeared to have this issue
 ```
 update layoffs_staging2
 set country = trim(trailing '.' from country)